codefellows-seattle-javascript-401d19/31-34-budget-tracker/README.md

 #### redux
 ###### reducer
-* create a category reducer in your your reducer direcoty
+* create a category reducer in your your reducer directory
 * this reducer should support the following interactions
   * `CATEGORY_CREATE`
   * `CATEGORY_UPDATE`
   * `CATEGORY_DESTORY`

-###### action creators
+###### action creaters
-* you should create an action createor for each interaction supported by your category reducer
+* you should create an action creater for each interaction supported by your category reducer

 #### Components
 Create the following components and structure them according to the following diagram.